Tec 4 Andrew Hepburn

 Monday, October 18, 1943, Andy died from what

 was officially reported as pulmonary

 was buried in Row 4, Grave 13 in the POW

 During Christmas 1943, Andy's parents received a Christmas card from him It said:

 I hope this finds all of you in best of health.
 I am doing fine and am in good health.
 Give my love to Jean (his girlfriend) and family.
 Regards to relatives and friends Wish you all a Merry Christmas and a Happy New Year. "

 Reading this card, his parents had no idea that their son had died in a Japanese POW Camp.
 He had written it a year before they had received it.

 In 1949, his family requested that Andy's remains be returned to the United States from the Philippine Islands.
+A wake for Andy was held in Park Ridge on April 22, 1949, and a funeral service the next day.
+An honor guard was provided by the Park Ridge V.F.W.
+Post.
 He was reburied at the Town of Maine Cemetery in Park Ridge, Illinois, on April 23, 1949.
 Jim Bashleben, the only one of the three friends to survive the war, attended the funeral.